Wildlife at Montague Island

 Fishing at Montague Island

-Later in the morning, the lines were reeled in once again as a small group of whales began to swim around us, investigating the boat.
+A small group of whales began to swim around us, investigating the boat later in the morning.
 It was such a privilege to be able to witness these magnificent creatures up so close.

 A large passing tanker came in closer to witness the show.
 This prompted a flurry of furious tail-slapping as the pod alerted each other to the perceived danger.
 It was interesting that they had seemed unperturbed by the many smaller boats such as ours on the water, yet this large cargo ship prompted a very angry reaction from the pod.